DGoodman91/gis-demos/dev.md

 - design page layout
 - data needs processing to fix missing countries
     - decisions needed about now to handle certain countries
+- how to properly scope a publicly readable access token